isomerpages/gb-assist/pages/solutionrepo/solution2030.md

 ---
-title: ADAPTIVE PAY Version 2019/2020 - Package (36 - 60 Employees)
+title: iREP Workforce Management System Version 2 - Package (Advanced)
-permalink: /productivity-solutions-grant/solutionrepo/solution79
+permalink: /productivity-solutions-grant/solutionrepo/solution2030
 ---

 #### Description

-Adaptive Pay is cloud-based HR solution with full-fledged HR capabilities such as payroll management, leave management, claim management, appraisal management and others.
-Most of the features are available on the mobile app which employees can perform tasks on the go.
+iREP Workforce Management System is a mobile reporting, maintenance tracking and monitoring system which allows all the service aspects to be integrated using mobility from planning, development and delivery of services either to the organisation itself or to third parties.
+Within the service framework in this application, it allows mobile reporting, maintenance tracking and monitoring work progress to meet quality standards.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/DesensitisedAdaptiveCloudAnnex3CRwef11March2021_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Gakotech_ES_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria